 More than 50,000 mattresses are discarded in the United States every day.
 Since most charities and donation centers will not accept old mattresses, mattress donation is not an option.
 Mattresses are a significant and growing problem for waste management and the environment.

 The average mattress weighs 65 pounds and occupies 23 cubic feet of space in a landfill.
 Mattresses have a compaction rate 400% less than traditional garbage, so they take up way more landfill space relative to their size.
 They also cause major issues with landfill equipment and are known to ‘float’ their way to the top of the landfill face.

 Due to increasing regulatory issues, higher disposal costs, outright bans from some jurisdictions and the overall environmental cost, mattress recycling is the needed solution.

-How is a Mattress Recycled?
+How is a Mattress or Box Spring Recycled?

-TurboHaul Leads the Way in Mattress Recycling
+TurboHaul Leads the Way in Mattress & Box Spring Recycling

-Our mattress recycling operation allows us to recycle more than 80% of the mattress, often at a lower cost than disposal.
-It’s good for the environment and good for our customers.
+Our mattress recycling system allows us to recycle more than 90% of the mattress or boxspring, often at a lower cost than disposal, and certainly at a lower cost to our environment.
+TurboHaul mattress and box spring recycling is good for the planet, good for future generations, and good for our customers.

 - Colleges & Universities

 - Moving & Storage Facilities & Companies